Dhghomon/easy_rust/README.md

 }
 ```

-But `mutex_changer` still has a lock.
+But `mutex_changer` still has a lock after it is done.
 How do we stop it?
 A `Mutex` is unlocked when the `MutexGuard` goes out of scope.
 "Go out of scope" means the code block is finished.
 For example:

 ```rust
 use std::sync::Mutex;